 And that’s it!
 A little bit of sautéing and simmering and you’ve got yourself a warm and hearty Vegetable Noodle Soup.

 - This Chickpea Vegetable Noodle Soup is very versatile.
 That means you can adjust herbs and spices as you please and experiment with different vegetables.
 Zucchini is a nice alternative to carrots.
-Mushrooms can be omitted all together.
+Mushrooms can be omitted altogether.

 Serving and storing Vegetable Noodle Soup